BlockchainCommons/www.blockchaincommons.com/projects.md

 Blockchain Commons produces projects that fulfill its [Vision](https://www.blockchaincommons.com/vision.html).
 They're focused on decentralized systems that support independence, privacy, resilience, and openness and that encourage responsible key management.

-Blockchain Commons is working on a large variety of projects all intended to improve the entirety of the community who is using blockchain technology and developing it.

 {% include toc %}

 ## The Gordian System

 <a href="images/projects/gordian-logo-white.png"><img src="images/projects/gordian-logo-white.png" align="right" border="1" width="400"></a>

 _The Gordian system is the heart of Blockchain Commons' work.
 It's intended to support the self-sovereign control of digital assets in a way that's safe, secure, and private by enabling responsible key management.
-It's built on a foundation of Principles that have been fulfilled in an Architecture that is embodied in Reference Apps and supported by Reference Libraries._
+It's built on a foundation of [Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) that have been fulfilled in an [Architecture](https://github.com/BlockchainCommons/Gordian#gordian-architecture) that is embodied in Reference Apps and supported by Reference Libraries._

 ### The Gordian Architecture